 RMC is committed to making your business and the world a better and safer place.
 We will work with your team to find customized solutions that will help manage your risk of Legionella.
 Our team is well versed in all regulations pertaining to HVAC & domestic water systems.
-Some examples of the regulations are, but not limited to: JCAHO EC 1.7 Compliance, ASHRAE 188-2018, Department of Buildings, Relevant federal, state, and local regulations and/or ordinances, Department of Health, LAW 77; and CMS 17-30.
-Get in touch today.
+We ensure our team members are aware of all relevant federal, state and local regulations and ordinances.
+Some examples of the regulations are JCAHO EC 1.7 Compliance, ASHRAE 188-2018, Local Law 76, Law 77, CMS 17-30, Chapter 8 Title 24 of the NYC laws and NYS Title 10 part 4.

 In the summer of 1976 at the Bellevue-Stratford Hotel in Philadelphia, Pennsylvania 200 people became sickened and 34 died.
 This was when Legionella pneumophila first was discovered.